 Alumni Council Members' Service Projects

-150 outstanding students from across Texas are members of the 2023-2024 Lone Star Leadership Academy Alumni Council.
+120 outstanding students from across Texas successfully completed membership in the 2023-2024 Lone Star Leadership Academy Alumni Council.
 Their hometowns are pinned on the map below.
-As they complete their service projects, we are highlighting the projects they led, and the positive contributions they've made to their schools and communities, below.
+The projects they led, and the positive contributions they've made to their schools and communities, are highlighted below.

 Leaders in Action!